Turbulent transport coefficients in spherical wedge dynamo simulations of solar-like stars: Conclusions

 We also compare the test-field method with the one used by \cite{RCGBS11} and \cite{SCB13}, which is based on a multidimensional regression method introduced by \cite{BS02}.
-Their method gives incorrect results leading to, e.g., the opposite sign of $\alpharr$ and the wrong propagation direction from the Parker-Yoshimura rule.
+Their method gives incorrect results leading to, for example, the opposite sign of $\alpharr$ and the incorrect propagation direction from the Parker-Yoshimura rule.

 For followup work, we plan to use the determined transport coefficients in mean-field simulations to investigate in detail their effect and their descriptive power for the magnetic field evolution.
-We also plan to investigate, how the coefficients and therefore the dynamo mechanism changes by changing rotation, stratification and magnetic, fluid, and entropy diffusivities.
-Furthermore, it would be interesting to study the effects of a realistic treatment of the outer magnetic boundary \citep{WBM11,WKMB12,WKMB13,WKKB15} as well as the effect of the spontaneous formation of magnetic flux concentrations \citep[e.g.][]{BKR2013,WLBKR13,WLBKR15,KBKKR16}.
+We also plan to investigate how the coefficients, and therefore the dynamo mechanism, change by changing rotation, stratification and magnetic, fluid, and entropy diffusivities.
+Furthermore, it would be interesting to study the effects of a realistic treatment of the outer magnetic boundary \citep{WBM11,WKMB12,WKMB13,WKKB15} as well as the effect of the spontaneous formation of magnetic flux concentrations \citep[e.g.,][]{BKR2013,WLBKR13,WLBKR15,KBKKR16}.